4lessandrodev/design-patterns/README.md

 * Use the Composite pattern when you have to implement a tree-like object structure.
 * Use the pattern when you want the client code to treat both simple and complex elements uniformly.

+#### Decorator

+> Decorator is a structural design pattern that lets you attach new behaviors to objects by placing these objects inside special wrapper objects that contain the behaviors.

+* Use the Decorator pattern when you need to be able to assign extra behaviors to objects at runtime without breaking the code that uses these objects.
+* Use the pattern when it’s awkward or not possible to extend an object’s behavior using inheritance.